-You can use the Rulebase Server connection details by using the -h option.
-You can use the -l option in conjunction with the -g option to list the Rulebase Server connection details in the host:port format.
+You can use the Rulebase Server connection details by using the -h option or the Rulebase Server Group name by using the -g option.
+You can use the -1 option in conjunction with the -g option to list the Rulebase Server connection details in the host:port format.